-Generally, once ACS leaders among your legal community have been identified to launch or revive your Lawyer Chapter, a website will be created where new and current members can find your contact information as well as any upcoming event details.
-Previously held programs are also archived here, too.
+Generally, once ACS leaders among your legal community have been identified to launch or revive your Lawyer Chapter, a website will be created where new and current members can find your contact information and any upcoming event details.
+Previously held programs are also archived here too.
 The members of your Board of Directors and Board of Advisors are also displayed here as well once they are chosen, either through an election or meeting selection.

 You can find your Lawyer Chapter as well as other Lawyer Chapters across the country on ACS’s website.
 All Lawyer Chapters are organized by state and can be found here.

 Please check your Lawyer Chapter website periodically and communicate any updates to LCEmails@acslaw.org.